 First World War Centenary Celebrations plans

-F. Hollande launched the First World War Centenary Celebrations on November 7, 2014.
+First World War Centenary Celebrations were launched by F. Hollande on November 7, 2013.

-A series of major events has been set up throughout the year 2014 to commemorate one of the key events in the history of the 20th century.
+A series of major events was organized all through the year 2014 in order to commemorate one of the key events in the history of the 20th century.

-The First World War Centenary Celebrations are preceded by the Grande Collecte (collection) which will take place from November 9, 2014 to November 16, 2014.
+The First World War Centenary Celebrations were preceded by the Grande Collecte, a collection that took place from November 9, 2013 to November 16, 2013.

-The French people are invited to search their archives and leave personal items and letters or any memorabilia of the Great War in one of the 70 collection points distributed throughout the French territory.
+French people were indeed invited to search their archives and leave personal items and letters or any memorabilia of the Great War in one of the 70 collection points distributed throughout the French territory.

 These memorabilia will be scanned by the online library Europeana.